Hash-Humanity/.github/profile/README.md

 - ⚛️ React + Vite (frontend)
 - 🔥 Firebase (Auth, DB, and Storage)
 - 🧠 World ID integration for human verification
-- ☁️ Serverless Cloud Functions for translation, tipping, and verification logic
+- ☁️ Serverless Cloud Functions for translation, micro-transactions, and verification logic

 Every piece of this ecosystem was designed with **privacy**, **verification**, and **decentralization** in mind.